The host dark matter haloes of the first quasars: Acknowledgements

 \section{Acknowledgements}

-I gratefully thank Manuela Bischetti and Roberto Decarli for kindly assisting a helpless theorist with collecting relevant data from the observational literature.
+I gratefully thank the anonymous referee for a thoughtful and helpful report.
+I thank Manuela Bischetti, Roberto Decarli and Hannah Stacey for kindly assisting a helpless theorist with collecting relevant data from the observational literature.
 I further thank Chervin Laporte and Feige Wang for inspiring discussions that have shaped this work.
 Finally, I thank Martin Haehnelt, Debora Sijacki and Volker Springel for helpful comments on the manuscript.